 Many freelancers feel like they can’t step away from their businesses.
 It’s usually because they haven’t built in the support they need in order to be able to do so.

 The only reason I feel even remotely comfortable taking a spontaneous trip as a freelancer is because I’ve built support into my business in the form of a virtual assistant, an accountant and using automated systems.
 That way I know that even though I physically may not be around, important things in the business are still getting handled.
 In fact, when I hired my VA a couple of years ago it was right before I left on a random trip to California.

 Additionally, you’ll want to start planning out ways to have additional support in the form of other streams of income.
 You don’t want your finances to suffer because you don’t get paid vacation time.
 Granted, this takes some time to figure out, but it’s worth starting to work on it as soon as possible.
-This way, you can take a spontaneous trip abroad and not worry about your bills.
+This way, you can take a spontaneous trip abroad or move abroad and not worry about your bills.

 Move some stuff around.